godatadriven/python-devcontainer-template/blogpost.md

     https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/godatadriven/python-devcontainer-template
 )

-Aint that cool?
-You can add a button to your own repo like so:
+Ain't that cool? 🤩 You can add a button to your own repo like so:

 ```
 [